qtile/qtile/docs/manual/contributing.rst

       then change it in a later patch.
 Please do a patch-by-patch review of your PR, and make sure each commit passes CI and makes logical sense on its own.
-In other words: *do* introduce your feature in one commit and maybe add the tests and documentation in a seperate commit. *Don't* push commits that partially implement a feature and are basically broken.
+In other words: *do* introduce your feature in one commit and maybe add the tests and documentation in a separate commit. *Don't* push commits that partially implement a feature and are basically broken.

 .. note:: Others might ban *force-pushes*, we allow them and prefer them over